In the world of SEO, metadata is definitely considered one of the most important factors when optimising.

 In short, metadata is data about the data on your site.

-Metadata can be broken up into three parts:
+Metadata can be broken up into 3 parts:

-Meta titles are the first thing you see on a Google search result.
+Meta titles are the first thing you see on Google search results.

-Adding in the website name is great for branding purposes, as most people don’t usually keep the company name in mind when looking for results – they just want what’s relevant to them.
+Adding in your company name is great for branding purposes, since most people don’t usually keep the company name in mind when they’re looking for results – they just want what’s relevant to them.

-When writing meta titles, make sure it’s designed for humans – not search engines.
+When you write your meta titles, make sure it’s designed for humans – not search engines.

-While they help search engines match what people search for, it’s ultimately up to the user to decide what’s relevant to them.
+While they help crawlers figure out who to show your site to, it’s ultimately up to the user to decide what’s relevant to them.

 Meta Title Best Practices

-- Put your most important keywords first in the most natural way possible.
+- Put your most important keywords in first as naturally as possible

-- Give each page a unique description that clearly shows what that page is about.
+- Give each page a unique description that clearly indicates what the page is about

 - You can make use of call-to-actions to grab attention as well.

-At its core, your URL structure is the one thing that’ll have the most sway on the search engine as opposed to the user.
+At its core, your URL structure is the one that has the most sway on search engine crawlers.

-Its job is to tell Google exactly what you’re talking about on that page.
+Your URL structure’s job is to tell Google exactly what you’re talking about on each page.